IWA’s Heritage

 IWSA was more focused on the specific task of providing safe, reliable, and high-quality drinking water supplies available to both municipalities and industries embedded in these communities throughout the world.
 IWSA members, who often shared comparably advanced educational backgrounds to their counterparts in IAWPR, were often employed by the municipal authorities responsible for providing drinking water to the large cities.
 In some cases, these authorities managed the entire water supply chain from source to tap.

-IAWPR whose name changed to IAWPRC in 1982 and again to IAWQ in 1992, was focused more broadly on “used” water, the science and technology of water pollution mitigation and the long-term societal strategies for pollution abatement.
+IAWPR whose name changed to IAWPRC (adding C for Control) in 1982 and again to IAWQ (International Association on Water Quality) in 1992, was focused more broadly on “used” water, the science and technology of water pollution mitigation and the long-term societal strategies for pollution abatement.
 At the time, a wastewater industry had not yet materialized.
 Not surprisingly then, the majority of the IAWPR early members were based in academic institutions and research laboratories.
 However, later a great number of practitioners joined, while the leadership mostly remained with academics.

 Though operating separately over the 1947-1999 period, and prior to their merger and the creation of the International Water Association (IWA) in 2000, both organizations’ work complemented one another.
 When viewed historically, they both had significant impact on the evolution of regional and global strategies related to best practice, water policy, and continental-level regulation of all aspects of water, most notably in Europe, North America, and Japan.

-In anticipation of the three organizations reaching their respective 75th, 60th and 22nd birthdays at the 2022 World Water Congress in Copenhagen in 2022, IWA President Tom Mollenkopf launched an initiative aimed at achieving two long overdue objectives related to the introduction presented above.
+In anticipation of the three organizations reaching their 75/60/ and 22nd birthdays at the 2022 World Water Congress in Copenhagen in 2022, IWA President Tom Mollenkopf launched an initiative aimed at achieving long overdue objectives related to the introduction presented above.

-A concise history for IWA was developed, titled “The Founding and Evolution of IWSA and IAWQ 1947 -1999 and the Creation of IWA in 2000 and its Evolution through 2015”.
-The ambition was and remains to provide a concise account of the critical details of the motivations, origins, leaders, challenges, and major accomplishments of these organizations as they traversed the ensuing 75 years.
+In response, a concise history for IWA’s 75th birthday in 2022 was developed, titled “The Founding and Evolution of IWSA and IAWQ 1947 -1999 and the Creation of IWA in 2000 and its Evolution through 2015”.
+The ambition was and remains, to provide a concise account of the critical details of the motivations, origins, leaders, challenges, and major accomplishments of these organizations as they traversed the ensuing 75 years.

 Read the Concise History here.

-President Mollenkopf’s initiative sought to capture the spirit, vision, and amazing accomplishments of the visionary and dedicated pioneers that made these organization into water-icons.
+In a member-driven organization, the organization’s history is invariably about the people who conceived, built and maintained it.
 As the IWA History Document was presented at the IWA World Water Conference in Copenhagen in 2022, everyone present was reminded that:

 What made IWA the powerful organization that it is today, and continues to distinguish it from all others, is the strength and integrity of its members and leaders.

-This is as true today as it was over 70 years ago when IWSA and IAWPR were conceived and on their way to implementation.
+This is as true today as it was over 75 years ago when IWSA and IAWPR were conceived and on their way to full functionality.

-Thanks to the gracious support of about 20 ‘Senior Leaders’, which included Past Presidents, Distinguished Fellows and key outside sources, the development of the IWA history was expanded to include the designation of approximately 50 pivotal leaders, now deceased, that guided the early years of both Associations.
-They have now been formally designated as Distinguished Pioneers (DP) and form the backbone of the second part of the document, The People Side of the IWA’s History.
+Thanks to the gracious support of about 20 “Senior Leaders”, which included Past Presidents, Distinguished Fellows and key outside sources, the development of the IWA history was expanded to include the designation of approximately 50 pivotal leaders, now deceased, that guided the early years of both Associations.
+They have now been formally designated as Distinguished Departed Pioneers (DDP) and form the backbone of the second part of the document, The People Side of the IWA’s History.

-Explore the contributions of the Distinguished Pioneers here.
+Explore the contributions of the Distinguished Departed Pioneers here.

-Is important to acknowledge the contribution of many individuals to this important initiative, the majority of whom are IWA ‘Senior Leaders’, which include Past Presidents, Distinguished Fellows and key outside sources.
+It is important to acknowledge the contribution of many individuals to this important initiative, the majority of which are IWA “Senior Leaders”, including Past Presidents, Distinguished Fellows and key outside sources.
+Many of these were central to the development of both IWA’s concise history and the Distinguished Departed Pioneer TPTs.
 They are listed below.

 Key contributors